Schmidtbit/MapReduce/README.md

 # MapReduce
 Why do we need it?
-Becase some data is just too big for one machine.
+Because some data is just too big for one machine.

 ### What is Big Data?